LOWZIHONG/HTML/Readme.md

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

-- Adobe XD
+Adobe XD

 - The project uses Adobe XD to create a wireframe design of the website.
+(Refer to Design process above for Adobe XD link to wireframe)

 Visual Studio Code
 Use to create/code the website for this assingments, for this assigment i used HTML as the priamry programming language, cascading stylesheet for the layout and design of the web.
 Last but not least a simple javascripts was used.